Weather in Ilagan City, Isabela, Philippines

 Tuesday, May 01, 2018

-Barangay Elections 2018
+Barangay elections 2018

 With barangay elections coming up, and student council election campaigns ongoing in some universities, it is worthwhile to look back at how campaigns are conducted in the past.